BridgeMarketing/workfront-bridge/README.md

 When adding a block to a project container, the block is appended to the project making this new block, dependent of the last added block.
-So for example, if block1, block2, block3 are appended to the same project block in that order, the workfront project will be created so that the first task in block2 will only be excetuted when the last task in block1 is completed.
-The same happens to block3; the first task created that belongs to block3 will only start after the last task from block2 finishes.
+So for example, if block1, block2, block3 are appended to the same project block in that order, the workfront project will be created so that the starter task in block2 will only be excetuted when the last task in block1 is completed.
+The same happens to block3; the starter task created that belongs to block3 will only start after the last task from block2 finishes.

 The project container does not have any restriction in the order that the blocks are added to the project block, it is the user responsability to add the blocks